arieees666/arieees666.github.io/README.md

 ## December
  - December 1, 2020: `Got experience with reversing an android application that uses dynamic code loading.
 Will attempt to do something related to heap exploitation for every day during this month.`
  - December 2, 2020: `Finished watching the dynamic allocator misuse lecture from pwn college, cleared some questions I had about how the allocator works.
 Finally properly understood how editing the fd pointer helps in certain exploit scenarios.
 Solved level 5 heap by controlling fd pointers to bypass authentication.`
+ - December 3, 2020: `Solved level6&7 babyheap.
+Idea was to control the fd pointer of the tcache_chunk[1] so that we can control the pointer value of tcache_chunk[0] thus having the ability to control what the allocator returns to us when we malloc memory`